zchee/golang-wiki/Modules.md

   * Note that if you are importing v2+ modules, you might need to do some manual adjustments after an initial conversion in order to add `/vN` to the `require` statements that `go mod init` generates after translating from a prior dependency manager.
 See the ["How to Define a Module"](https://github.com/golang/go/wiki/Modules#how-to-define-a-module) section above for more details.
   * In addition, `go mod init` will not edit your `.go` code to add any required `/vN` to import statements.
 See the ["Semantic Import versioning"](https://github.com/golang/go/wiki/Modules#semantic-import-versioning) and ["Releasing Modules (v2 or Higher)"](https://github.com/golang/go/wiki/Modules#releasing-modules-v2-or-higher) sections above for the required steps, including some options around community tools to automate the conversion.

-#### Providing Dependency Information to Older Versions of Go
+#### Providing Dependency Information to Older Versions of Go and Non-Module Consumers

-  * Older versions of Go understand how to consume a vendor directory created by `go mod vendor`.
-Therefore, vendoring is one way for a module to provide dependencies to older versions of Go that do not fully understand modules.
+  * Older versions of Go understand how to consume a vendor directory created by `go mod vendor`, as do Go 1.11 and 1.12+ when module mode is disabled.
+Therefore, vendoring is one way for a module to provide dependencies to older versions of Go that do not fully understand modules, as well as to consumers that have not enabled modules themselves.
 See the [vendoring FAQ](https://github.com/golang/go/wiki/Modules#how-do-i-use-vendoring-with-modules-is-vendoring-going-away) and the `go` command [documentation](https://tip.golang.org/cmd/go/#hdr-Modules_and_vendoring) for more details.

 #### Updating Pre-Existing Install Instructions